Duke-GCB/2018-07-26-Duke/index.md

   please <a
   href="https://duke.qualtrics.com/jfe/form/SV_cwNwiWWiZTeqrk1">fill
   out and submit this online form</a>.
 Attendance is capped at 25 learners.
 When the cap is reached, registrants will be put on a waitlist.
+To cancel your registration, you must notify us at least 3 business days prior to the workshop, or you will be charged full tuition.
 </p>

 {% comment %}